profolsen/kingsblackball/README.md

 |Evil|Evil|War|

 By swapping the roles of Player A and B, this table can be used to figure out the outcome in any two player situation.
+A table specifying the class for each card can be found under <b>Card Classes & Point Values</b>

 # Blackballing
 The kings, placed face up in front of each player at the beginning of the game, can be played at any time during a trick to trash all the cards in the trick.
 Blackballing a trick can be used to avoid winning cards with more negative point values.